ronnie-rios/context-demo/README.md

 # useContext Hook and Global State

 ## About Context
-- React context API is a way to manage state globally, it can be used with the `useState` hook to share state between deeply nested components more easily than with `useState` alone
-- state should be held by the highest parent component, in the stack that requires access to state
-- child components and nested components can access data **without props**, instead you can use the `useContext` hook and access the state object there.
-- import `createContext` to start using it.
-- It's generally advised to make a separate folder and file that has this logic. a common naming convention is you will see is `<resource>Store.js`, or `<resource>Context.js`.
+- React's Context API  allows you to manage and share state across components without the need to pass props manually through each level of the component tree.
+It provides a way to create a global state that can be accessed by any component within the application.
+- There are two main parts:
+  * Context Object: The context object is created using the `createContext()` function from the React package.
+It represents the shared state that you want to make available to other components.
+The context object holds the current state value and provides it to the consuming components.
+  * Provider Component: The provider component is responsible for providing the context values to its child components.
+It wraps a portion of the component tree where you want the context to be used.
+- Folder Structure and Naming Convention: It's a good practice to organize your context-related files into a separate folder within your project.
+You can create a folder named contexts or stores to house your context files.
+As for naming conventions, using `<resource>Context.js` or `<resource>Store.js` is a common approach.
+For example, if your context manages user-related data, you can name it `UserContext.js` or `UserStore.js`.

+## Use Cases

-### when to use?
+### When to use?
+React Context is useful when you have deeply nested components or when you want to share state between components that are not related.

-- passing data that can be used in **any component in your application no matter where the component is in the component tree**
+passing data that can be used in **any component in your application no matter where the component is in the component tree**:
   - theme data
-    - user data, i.e. a login token to keep track of authentication
+  - user authentication status, a token or user details
   - location data
   - shopping cart

-- **Data placed in context should not be updated often**
+### When not to use?
+React context is awesome, do I still need props?
+It is awesome, but it's not the end-all solution.

+Here are some examples:
+- Simple and Local State: If the state you need to manage is simple and limited to a specific component, just use `useState`
+- Performance: It's not designed for data that changes often, when frequent state changes occur, it re-renders all the components consuming the context.
+- Small Number of Components: If you need to pass sate down a few levels, manually passing props is more straightforward than creating and maintaing a context provider and cosumer.
+- If you use React Context it can also reduce the reusability of components and lead to more complex and harder to maintain.

+Keep in mind the use cases for your app and what you need to accomplish.
+There are plenty more pros and cons for React Context.

-## Setting up context
+## Setting up Context

 ### Step 1 - creating the context